Epsom and Ewell

 Overview ⁞ Epsom and Ewell is a small Surrey district known for Epsom Downs Racecourse, home of the Derby, and the chalk landscapes of the North Downs.
 Epsom town has a historic market square, parks, and links to its spa heritage, while Ewell is a large village with traditional streets and green spaces.
 The Hogsmill River flows through, with meadows, commons, and chalk streams shaping the countryside.
 The area is marked by a blend of suburban centres, historic racecourse, and natural landscapes.

-The administrative boundary of Epsom and Ewell can be viewed on OpenStreetMap: District Boundary of Epsom and Ewell.
+The administrative boundary of Epsom and Ewell can also be viewed on OpenStreetMap: District Boundary of Epsom and Ewell.

 Key Facts about Epsom and Ewell